kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ---
 #### Naming Space is simplified
 ---
-In v1, you can call the instance from the new kintoneUIComponent **new Kuc**  in order to write a concise code.
+In v1, you can call the instance from new kintoneUIComponent to **new Kuc** in order to write a concise code.

-- Code in v0
+- v0 Code
 ```
 const text = new kintoneUIComponent.Text({
   placeholder: 'Enter keywords'